Chrissy Teigen live-tweets nightmare "flight to nowhere"

-A plane departing Los Angeles headed for Tokyo made a U-turn four hours into the flight Tuesday after the crew discovered a passenger was mistakenly on board, the airline said.
+A plane departing Los Angeles headed for Tokyo made a U-turn four hours into the flight Tuesday after the crew discovered an "unauthorized" passenger on board, the airline said.

-And model, actress and prolific tweeter Chrissy Teigen just happened to be on the aircraft to share the entire experience with her more than 9 million Twitter followers.
+And model, actress and prolific tweeter Chrissy Teigen just happened to be on the plane to share the bizarre experience with her more than 9 million Twitter followers.

 "Lmao after all this I will have spent 8 hours on a flight to nowhere," Teigen tweeted.

 All Nippon Airways Flight NH175 had departed Los Angeles International Airport at 11:36 a.m.
-PT (8:36 a.m.
-ET), bound for Tokyo's Narita Airport, when an "unauthorized" passenger was discovered, the airline said.
-The man, instead, had a ticket for a United Airways flight, according to reports.
+PT (2:36 p.m.
+ET), bound for Tokyo's Narita Airport, when a passenger without the proper ticket was discovered, the airline said.
+Instead, the man was supposed to be on a United Airways flight, according to reports.

 "During the flight, the cabin crew became aware that one of the passengers boarded the incorrect flight and notified the pilot.
 As part of the airline's security procedure, the pilot in command decided to return to the originating airport, where the passenger was disembarked," All Nippon Airways said in a statement.

-Note: CORRECTION (Dec.
-27, 12:05 p.m.
-ET): An earlier version of this article misstated the departure time of flight NH175.
-It was 2:36 p.m.
-ET, not 8:36 a.m.
-ET.